 In the June, 1759, orders for the Highland Regiment in North America stipulated that: “Spruce beer is to be brewed for the health and conveniency of the troops which will be served at prime cost.
 Five quarts of molasses will be put into every barrel of Spruce Beer.
 Each gallon will cost nearly three coppers.”
 Winter orders that year instructed that each post should keep enough molasses on hand “to make two quarts of beer for each man every day.”

-Whether it was brewed for health, holiday drinking, or simply as a tasty alternative to water (that’s debatable) Spruce beer was a common drink in Georgian England.
+Spruce beer was a common drink in Georgian England and was brewed for reasons including those of health (it was cleaner than water in many cases), holiday drinking, and sometimes simply as a tasty option.
 Brewed along similar lines as Root Beer and Ginger Beer, it could be drunk fresh or allowed to ferment.